-Join ETA to advocate for improved Pedestrian, Bicycle, and Public Transit connectivity in Evanston.
+Join ETA to support improved Pedestrian, Bicycle, and Public Transit connectivity in and around Evanston, IL.

-🏃♀️ Pedestrian-friendly streets with traffic calming and safe crosswalks.
+🏃♀️ Safe, walkable streets with traffic calming and crosswalks.

 🚴 A network of protected bike lanes and paths for all ages and abilities.

-🚍 More frequent, reliable, and accessible bus and rail service.
+🚍 Frequent, reliable, and accessible bus and rail service.

 Email us with inquiries at evanstontransitalliance@gmail.com

-Plans for a two-way protected cycletrack along Chicago Ave between Davis and Howard Streets, combined with enhanced bus stops, sidewalks, and crosswalks, present a generational opportunity to enhance this vital corridor and connect our community.
+Hundreds of residents and businesses have signed on in support of a two-way protected cycletrack along Chicago Ave between Davis and Howard Streets, along with enhanced bus stops, sidewalks, and crosswalks.
+This project is a generational opportunity to connect our community.
 Chicago Ave is highly utilized today by cyclists, despite the lack of dedicated bike lanes.
-Additional residents and visitors of all ages and abilities would feel comfortable riding on Chicago Ave to reach local shops, schools, and parks, as well as Downtown Evanston, with protected lanes.
+Additional residents and visitors of all ages and abilities would feel comfortable riding on Chicago Ave to reach local shops, schools, and parks, as well as Downtown Evanston, with protected lanes…

 From its original opening in 1925 until 1948, the CTA Yellow Line (also known as the Skokie Swift) had several stops in Evanston.
 After major changes in the mid-20th century, platforms at Dodge, Asbury, and Ridge were shuttered and dismantled.
 Reopening a station in one of these locations would enhance access to Ascension Saint Francis Hospital, Levy Senior Center and the Howard St business district, while also providing connections to numerous local bus routes.